-Branikald is a Russian Black Metal band that emerged around 1993, as
+Branikald is a Russian black metal band that emerged around 1993,

-a solo project of Kaldrad.
-Apparently, much like the French Black Legions, Branikald was part of a community called the Blazebirth
+as a solo project of Kaldrad.
+Apparently, much like the French Black Legions, Branikald was part of a community called the

-Hall.
+Blazebirth Hall.
 His first proper album is titled Varg Fjerne A Tornet and was released in December 1995.
-This is not the most
+This is not

 Transilvanian Hunger.
 A lot of bands have tried to implement a similar approach and many of them have failed to create